Capn-Cast0rBean/PythonTwitterBotTemplate/README.md

 # PythonTwitterBotTemplate
 The basics of creating your own Python-based Twitter bot are at your very fingertips.
 No longer do you need unnecessarily long step-by-step guides from Reddit.
 You just need basic Python knowledge, a Twitter Dev account, and a little bit of imagination.
+This program is licensed under the GNU AGPL v3.0 license.
+More information about this program's licensing information can be found in the section titled "Licensing".

 ## Usage
 This template can be used for a variety of purposes such as autmoated tweets, Twitter accounts meant for advertisments, or Twitter accounts meant for buisness.